bwagner77/docs-test/function/samples-azure-sql-connection.md

 @Microsoft.KeyVault(VaultName=myvault;SecretName=mysecret)
 ```

-The following C# code shows how to connect to an Azure SQL database, then
+The following C# code shows how to connect to an Azure SQL database and
 run a simple query.

 ``` csharp